nanochess/ecsbasic/README.md

     130 t=t+5:IF t>=160 THEN t=0:u=INT(RND*32)+8
     140 IF w THEN SOUND 2,w+20,12:w=w-4:IF ABS(w-u)<8 AND ABS(v-t)<8 THEN t=164:w=0:SOUND 3,8000,9:SOUND 1,2048,48
     150 GOTO 60

+## Cassette and printer support

+The LOAD, SAVE, and VERIFY statements are working in emulation.
+Filenames are four characters (just to keep an small compatibility with the ECS tape format, and because the jzintv emulator can separate different files in the main directory)

+The LPRINT, and LLIST statements haven´t been verified yet in emulation, because jzintv has a bug.

+All five statements are yet to be tested in real hardware.